mrblomblo/blombooru/README.md

 - **Backend:** FastAPI (Python)
 - **Frontend:** Tailwind CSS (locally built), Vanilla JavaScript, and HTML
 - **Database:** PostgreSQL 17
 - **Media Storage:** Files are stored on the local filesystem, with paths referenced in the database.
-Original metadata is always preserved.
+Original metadata is always preserved, but can optionally be stripped on-the-fly in shared media.
 - **Supported Formats:** JPG, PNG, WEBP, GIF, MP4, and WEBM.

+## Disclaimer

+This is a self-hosted, single-user application.
+As the sole administrator, you are exclusively responsible for all content you upload, manage, and share using this software.

+Ensure your use complies with all applicable laws, especially regarding copyright and the privacy of any individuals depicted or identified in your media.

+The developers and contributors of this project assume **no liability** for any illegal, infringing, or inappropriate content hosted by any user.
+The software is provided "as is" without warranty.
+For the full disclaimer, please see our [Disclaimer of Liability](https://github.com/mrblomblo/blombooru/blob/main/DISCLAIMER.md).

 ## License